RetroDECK/ES-DE/FAQ-ANDROID.md

 ## When I launch a game using RetroArch I just see a black screen, what is wrong?

 RetroArch on Android is very unforgiving, if you haven't installed the necessary core or BIOS files it's a high chance that you just see a black screen and it will hang there, possibly until you kill it.
-And due to the security model in Android it's not possible for ES-DE to check if a core is actually installed prior to attempting to launch RetroArch (on Linux, macOS and Windows a popup is shown if the core file is missing and the game is never actually launched).
+And due to the security model in Android it's not possible for ES-DE to check if a core is actually installed prior to attempting to launch RetroArch (on Linux, macOS and Windows a popup is shown if the core file is missing and the game is never actually launched in this case).

+Also note that the RetroArch release on the Google Play store is not working correctly on some devices, it can be used on its own but game launching fails from ES-DE.
+These issues have been resolved by a number of people by instead switching to the release from the [RetroArch](https://retroarch.com) website.

 ## When I launch a game using a standalone emulator, why does it say the game file could not be opened?